 What is hydroponic cannabis?

 The term hydroponic derives from Latin terminology that means the work of water.
-It is a kind of system where a grower grows cannabis in water enriched with specific nutrients.
+It is a system where you grow cannabis in water enriched with specific nutrients that replace the ones the plant usually finds in the soil.
 Moreover, the water is oxygenated at a high level for the grower to grow cannabis without any difficulties.
 Since there is no soil involved in such a growing system, some of the readers might be thinking, how does it happen in the first place?